-WHY NOT ORDER BY TELEPHONE USING ACCESS, BARCLAYCARD, OR AMERICAN EXPRESS
+WHY NOT ORDER BY TELEPHONE USING ACCESS, BARCLAYCARD, OR AMERICAN EXPRESS save the trouble of sending a letter and cheque.

+cheque.
 WE PREFER THIS METHOD.
 We can try to answer any queries and you will also be sure you are getting exactly what you want and sooner normally by return of post.
-P&P: UK & BFPO: Order value over £6.00 - free

-Up to £6.00 add 25p OVERSEAS: Charged at cost.
+P&P: UK & BFPO: Order value over £6.00 - free Up to £6.00 add 25p OVERSEAS: charged at cost.
 Please allow for this in your order.
 If in doubt write or phone.